fmudri/cSharp-Basics/README.md

-This repository is supposed to contain all of the exercises for C# found on CodeCamp
+This repository is supposed to contain all of the exercises and useful examples for C# found on CodeCamp